What are the Symptoms of Depression?

 - Thoughts of death or suicide

 When someone has five or more of these symptoms most of the time for 2 weeks or longer, that person is probably depressed.
-Teens who are depressed may show other warning signs, such as lack of motivation, poor concentration, and low mental energy.
-They could also have increased problems at school because of skipped classes.
-Some teens with depression also have other disorders, and these can intensify feelings of worthlessness or inner pain.
+People who are depressed may show other warning signs, such as lack of motivation, poor concentration, and low mental energy.
+They could also have increased problems at school and work because of skipped classes or missing shifts.
+Some people with depression also have other disorders, and these can intensify feelings of worthlessness or inner pain.
 For example, those who cut themselves or who have eating disorders may have unrecognized depression that needs attention.

 How Is Depression Different From Regular Sadness?